dotnet/docs/docs/framework/additional-apis/_autoredirects.md

 topic_type:
   - "apiref"
 api_name:
-  - "System.Net.ServicePoint.m_ConnectionGroupList"
+  - "System.Net.HttpWebRequest._AutoRedirects"
 api_location:
   - "System.dll"
 api_type:
   - "Assembly"
-ms.assetid: df8afb59-f0f6-4ddc-b3c1-839b9fc601d8
+ms.assetid: bd58e91c-4e35-4866-9d55-75ff58c3ed73
 author: "guardrex"
 ms.author: "mairaw"
 manager: "wpickett"
 ---
-# ServicePoint.m_ConnectionGroupList Field
+# HttpWebRequest._AutoRedirects Field

-`ServicePoint.m_ConnectionGroupList` is a <xref:System.​Collections.​Hashtable> of connection groups, each holding a connection for the <xref:System.​Net.​Service​Point>'s URI.
+`HttpWebRequest._AutoRedirects` is an <xref:System.Int32> that reflects the number of redirects made for this <xref:System.Net.HttpWebRequest>.

 > [!WARNING]
-> The `ServicePoint.m_ConnectionGroupList` field is private and not meant to be used directly in your code.
+> The `HttpWebRequest._AutoRedirects` field is internal and not meant to be used directly in your code.
 >
 > Microsoft does not support the use of this field in a production application under any circumstance.